-It’s important too that you know there is support for you and that you can contact someone who will be able to help you to support young people in your care.
+It’s also important that you know there is support for you and that you can contact someone who will be able to help you to support young people in your care.

 Discussing matters such as these provoke a variety of emotions and reactions, both positive and negative.
 You may need to set aside plenty of time.

 Remember the young person you are talking to is still the same person you have always known and loved so be proud of them and the fact that they have chosen to confide in you.
-Remember also that coming out as lesbian, gay, bisexual or trans is a life-long process.
+Additionally, know that coming out as lesbian, gay, bisexual or trans is a life-long process.